fostroll/mordl/doc/README_POS.md

 ***MorDL*** allows you to train either the BiLSTM or the Transformer Encoder based POS-tagging model.
-The latter may have slightly better performance (but to achieve it, you have to tune other params too), though on very long sentences it may cause *CUDA out of memory* error on the inference.
+The latter may have slightly better performance (but to achieve it, you have to tune other params, too), though on very long sentences it may cause *CUDA out of memory* error on the inference.

 **NB:** By this step, you should have the tagger object created and training